 Federal, State and Local Requirements.

-Federal Aviation Administration (FAA) The applicant(s) for the WECS shall comply with all applicable FAA requirements.
+Federal Aviation Administration (FAA) The applicant(s), Parent Company, owner(s), or operator(s) for the WECS shall comply with all applicable FAA requirements.

-Local Aviation Facilities The applicant(s) will minimize all applicable concerns and/or potential impacts with existing local public or private aviation facilities.
+Local Aviation Facilities The applicant(s), Parent Company, owner(s), or operator(s) will minimize all applicable concerns and/or potential impacts with existing local public or private aviation facilities.

-Military The applicant(s) for the WECS shall comply with all military requirements whenever applicable.
+Military The applicant(s), Parent Company, owner(s), or operator(s) for the WECS shall comply with all military requirements whenever applicable.

-Federal Communication Commission (FCC) The applicant(s) for the WECS shall comply with all FCC requirements.
+Federal Communication Commission (FCC) The applicant(s), Parent Company, owner(s), or operator(s) for the WECS shall comply with all FCC requirements.

-Wyoming Industrial Siting Council The applicant(s) for the WECS shall comply with all Wyoming Industrial Siting Council requirements.
+Wyoming Industrial Siting Council The applicant(s), Parent Company, owner(s), or operator(s) for the WECS shall comply with all Wyoming Industrial Siting Council requirements.

-United States Fish and Wildlife Service (USFWS) The applicant(s) for the WECS Project shall comply with all applicable USFWS requirements including federal endangered species regulations as established in the Federal Endangered Species Act.
+United States Fish and Wildlife Service (USFWS) The applicant(s), Parent Company, owner(s), or operator(s) for the WECS Project shall comply with all applicable USFWS requirements including federal endangered species regulations as established in the Federal Endangered Species Act.

-United States Army Corp of Engineers (COE) The applicant(s) for the WECS Project shall comply with all applicable COE requirements including the Federal Wetlands regulations as established in the Federal Clean Water Act.
+United States Army Corp of Engineers (COE) The applicant(s), Parent Company, owner(s), or operator(s) for the WECS Project shall comply with all applicable COE requirements including the Federal Wetlands regulations as established in the Federal Clean Water Act.

-Wyoming Department of Environmental Quality (DEQ) The applicant(s) for the WECS Project shall comply with all applicable DEQ requirements.
+Wyoming Department of Environmental Quality (DEQ) The applicant(s), Parent Company, owner(s), or operator(s) for the WECS Project shall comply with all applicable DEQ requirements.

-Noise Levels The applicant(s) for the WECS Project shall comply with all Federal, State and Local requirements.
+Noise Levels The applicant(s), Parent Company, owner(s), or operator(s) for the WECS Project shall comply with all Federal, State and Local requirements.

-Public Highway, Streets, Bridges or Navigable Streams The applicant(s) should be aware that the County will strictly enforce Wyoming Statue 35-10-401 if obstruction, injury and/or pollution occurs related to the WECS Project.
+Public Highway, Streets, Bridges or Navigable Streams The applicant(s), Parent Company, owner(s), or operator(s) should be aware that the County will strictly enforce Wyoming Statue 35-10-401 if any obstruction, injury and/or pollution occurs related to the WECS Project.

-Any and all other Federal, State and Local Requirements The applicant(s) f or the WECS Project shall comply with all applicable governmental requirements.
+Any and all other Federal, State and Local Requirements The applicant(s), Parent Company, owner(s), or operator(s) f or the WECS Project shall comply with all applicable governmental requirements.

 Compliance with Additional Regulations.
-Nothing in these regulations is intended to preempt other applicable State and Federal laws and regulations.
+Nothing in these regulations is intended to preempt other applicable local, State and Federal laws and regulations.

 Section 13.20.060 - Preliminary Plan Review Application.

 Approval of a Wind Energy Siting and Facility Permit is expressly not granted by approval of a preliminary plan review and does not negate or minimize requirements of other agencies in any manner.
 Any preliminary plan review process is meant to consider the land use from a local zoning and land use perspective versus the required studies and formal details of the project.
-This puts Platte County, adjacent counties, neighboring property owners and the public on notice that a property is under consideration for a potential WECS Project, gives the applicant some awareness of potential issues associated with a particular property and minimizes costs to the applicant until such time that a Wind Energy Siting and Facility Permit application is submitted.
+This puts Platte County, adjacent counties, neighboring property owners and the public on notice that a property is under consideration for a potential WECS Project, gives the applicant some awareness of potential issues associated with a particular property and minimizes costs to the applicant until such time that a WECS Permit application is submitted.